hpc-uk/archer-benchmarks/reports/single_node/index.md

 | Tesseract     | 32                 | 2.1               | 67.2                   |
 | ARCHER        | 16                 | 2.7               | 43.2                   |

-The results from the Triad metric running on all cores on a compute node simultaneously (StarSTREAM) are shown in [Table 7](#tab7).
+The results from the STREAM Triad metric running on all cores on a compute node simultaneously (StarSTREAM) are shown in [Table 7](#tab7).
 The two Intel Xeon Skylake systems (Tesseract, Skylake Silver, and Peta4-Skylake, Skylake Gold) show the highest per core memory bandwidth with the Marvell ThunderX2 Arm64 system (Isambard) having the highest per-node memory bandwidth.

 <a id="tab7"></a>Table 7: Results from HPCC StarSTREAM Triad benchmark